-My sister made her amazing BONE BROTH from scratch one of these days I will have her write it down, but for now, here is a great recipe.
+My sister made her excellent BONE BROTH from scratch one of these days.
+I will have her write it down, but for now, here is a great recipe.
 This is great to have frozen and on hand to incorporate into other meals and dishes.)

 WHAT TO EXPECT + EVERYTHING YOU NEED TO HEAL

-I have only had Vaginal deliveries, so this is all I know.
+Ive only have had vaginal deliveries, so this is all I know.
 For some tips on what to expect after a c-section, see my sister’s guest post here.
 The following are some of the discomforts you may experience when recovering from vaginal delivery and everything you need to heal.
 The hospital will send you home with some items, but I always like to have backups on hand.

-Vaginal Soreness and Bleeding – There are different degrees of tearing that may happen during a vaginal delivery, and it is likely you may have a stitch or two (your body will eventually absorb) along with a lot of swelling.
-These Perineal Ice Packs are amazing for easing the pain and swelling.
+Vaginal Soreness and Bleeding – There are different degrees of tearing that may happen during a vaginal delivery, and you may likely have a stitch or two (your body will eventually absorb) along with a lot of swelling.
+These Perineal Ice Packs are excellent for easing the pain and swelling.
 The body will continue to expel extra tissue and blood from the uterus for several weeks after delivery, so you will also need Peri Bottle to help keep the area clean and free from infection.
-Finish up with lining your Mesh Panties with a pad, Dermoplast, and Tucks.
-Once bleeding subsides I like to replace my mesh panties with this Postpartum underwear.
-You might be a little taken back by the amount of blood and it’s hard to know what’s “normal”; for the different stages of bleeding this is a helpful guide.
+Finish up by lining your Mesh Panties with a pad, Dermoplast, and Tucks.
+Once bleeding subsides, I like to replace my mesh panties with this Postpartum underwear.
+You might be a little taken back by the amount of blood, and it’s hard to know what’s “normal”; this is a helpful guide for the different stages of bleeding.

-Breast Swelling + Soreness – The first few days your body will produce and baby will drink colostrum (aka nutrient-rich fluid which is filled with all the good stuff that boost babies immune system.)
-Then your milk comes in, and if you are like me it comes in strong, leading to engorgement and sometimes latching problems (which can cause your breasts to become blistered, making nursing extremely painful.)
+Breast Swelling + Soreness – In the first few days, your body will produce, and the baby will drink colostrum (aka nutrient-rich fluid-filled with all the good stuff that boosts babies’ immune system.)
+Then your milk comes in, and if you are like me, it comes in strong, leading to engorgement and sometimes latching problems (which can cause your breasts to become blistered, making nursing extremely painful.)
 If you are experiencing latching problems, meet with a lactation consultant to resolve and/or identify further issues.
-Ease your sore nipples with some Nipple Balm and if necessary use a nipple shield.
+Ease your sore nipples with some Nipple Balm and if necessary, use a nipple shield.

 -Once you are finished expressing the extra milk, apply a cold compress to your breast to help take the swelling down.

 Constipation, Diarrhea, and Hemorrhoids – One of the many not-so-glamorous parts of postpartum recovery.
 You often hear women afraid of the first bowel movement after delivery because everything is a little out of sorts.
-If you are experiencing constipation – Drink lots of water, take Colace (or some type of stool softener) and fiber-rich foods.
-Oftentimes women have the opposite problem due to rectum muscles and tissue being stretched out during delivery; your doctor may prescribe medication depending on the cause.
+If you are experiencing constipation – Drink lots of water, take Colace (or some type of stool softener), and eat fiber-rich foods.
+Frequently women have the opposite problem due to rectum muscles and tissue being stretched out during delivery; your doctor may prescribe medication depending on the cause.
 Avoiding certain foods (fatty foods, dairy, artificial sweeteners) and Kegel exercises can also help diarrhea.
-When comes to hemorrhoids, drink lots of water, fiber-rich foods, and for relief cold compress, witch hazel pads, and topical ointments (consult your doctor.)
+When it comes to hemorrhoids, drink lots of water, fiber-rich foods, and for relief, cold compress, witch hazel pads, and topical ointments (consult your doctor.)

-Mood Swings – After you have a baby, your body goes through a major hormonal shift, causing you to feel all the feels – including anxiety, fatigue, and worry.
+Mood Swings – After you have a baby, your body undergoes a significant hormonal shift, causing you to feel all the feelings – including anxiety, fatigue, and worry.
 Many refer to this phase as the “baby blues,” but if you’re feeling like this for longer than a few weeks, then it may be time to talk to your doctor.
 Postpartum depression and anxiety are common and treatable, do not be afraid to reach out for help.
 For information on regulating hormones after pregnancy, check out Lynzy + Co’s Blog post “Your Hormones After Kids and What You Can Do About It.”